brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-vincent-katz-and-anne-waldman.md

       experimental poetry community.
 Her poetry is recognized in the Beat, New York School, and Black Mountain trajectories, and she has raised the bar as a feminist, activist, and powerful performer.
+  - person: laurie-anderson
+    event_bio: Laurie Anderson is an artist living in New York City.
+Her most recent project is a radio series, "Party in the Bardo".
   - person: andrei-codrescu
     event_bio: Andrei Codrescu was born in Transylvania, Romania, reborn at the age of 19 in Detroit and New York in 1967-1970.
 A professional nomad he has